Scaling and Root Planing in Lakeland, Florida

 The second part of the procedure is called root planing.
 During this step, the dentist will address the roots of the teeth by planing, which smooths the roots and allows the gums to reattach.
 When the gums are free to reattach to the tooth, it makes the entire mouth healthier and reduces the chance of plaque and bacteria penetrating below the gumline in the future.

 Depending on the individual patient and the amount of gum recession, multiple appointments may be necessary to complete the scaling and root planing procedures.
-You can rest easy knowing that our professional team may be able to administer a local anesthetic to keep you comfortable throughout the procedure.
+You can rest easy knowing that our professional team may be able to use a local anesthetic to keep you comfortable throughout the procedure.

 Why Are These Services Needed?

 Food particles and debris collect on the surface of the teeth.
 Usually, through good oral hygiene, these particles are brushed away.
-However, debris can sometimes form a film — called plaque — that covers the teeth.
+However, debris can sometimes form a film, called plaque, that covers the teeth.
 Inside, the plaque contains bacteria that can start to penetrate the gums.
 Unfortunately, once the plaque goes beneath the gum line, even regular brushing won’t be enough to eliminate the bacteria.

 As the bacteria grows and spreads, it can cause the gums to become swollen and inflamed, and the gums will eventually pull away from the teeth.
 Tiny pockets will form where the gums recede, creating a void that will ultimately be filled with more bacteria.
 Eventually, the bacteria and plaque can lead to serious gum disease, as well as bone and tooth loss, if not treated.